Skyway666/Input-Combos/README.md

 }
 ```

 **Example of input combination detection using simultaneous button presses.
-Delay is not needed as there is no input bigger than the
+Delay is not needed as there is no input combination bigger than the
-super hadouken in my demo, but if there was it should be applyed too**
+super hadouken in my demo, but if there was it should be applyed too.**
 ```
 bool ModulePlayer::Check_for_super_hadowken()
 {